 We run friendly events and digital programs with young adults and industry professionals: teachers, librarians, publishers, booksellers, illustrators and writers.

 State Library Victoria is a Child Safe Organisation.
 Learn more about how we are working to ensure the wellbeing of children visiting the Library.

 Reading Matters is Australia's leading youth literature program.
 Share ideas with colleagues from across the country, find inspiration in outstanding talent and mull over the thorny ethical issues facing teenage readers today.

 Story Camp is a free four-hour workshop (including lunch and transport) held over three days at State Library Victoria for young people from eligible schools in Greater Melbourne.
-Story Camp will be held in April and July 2019.

 'Adult prizes are judged by adults; young adult prizes should be judged by young adults.'